Colleen is a psychotherapist retired from private practice, specializing in human relationships.

 When, not long after I was born, my mother told a nurse she intended to name me Colleen, the nurse asked, with earnest concern, “But if you do, what will she have as a nickname?”
 My mom replied she had not thought of that, but now that she did, it didn’t much matter.
 In time, I did become “Coll”, to family and close friends.
 I like it, in that it denotes affection, but “Colleen” would have been fine as it was.

 Still, what that nurse voiced reflected the beliefs of that era: everyone needed a potential nickname.
-Later, as feminism emerged, such nicknames as Debbie, Judy or Patty were shed in favor of Deborah, Judith or Patricia.
+Later, as feminism emerged, such nicknames as Debbie, Judy or Patty were shed in favour of Deborah, Judith or Patricia.
 While this demand has grown a bit more relaxed, it can still prove socially risky to shorten someone’s name before gaining permission to do so.

 Unfortunately, not everyone can share the candor of Shoshanna regarding her birth name, thereby squelching any effort to taunt her.
 This does not always happen.
 During those teenage years, when the inevitable student-teacher warfare was at its height, one student unearthed the fact that a teacher who called himself Ray Hamilton was legally named Buddy Hearse.
 (Note: Names have been changed for privacy reasons.)